-Neil Cunningham will enter his 15th year as head women's soccer coach and ninth year as director of physical education at Washington and Lee in 2015.
+Neil Cunningham completed his 18th year as head women's soccer coach and 11th year as director of physical education at Washington and Lee in 2018.
 He also serves as an Assistant Athletic Director.

-Cunningham's first 14 years have resulted in some of the finest seasons in school history and he has posted a 202-45-26 (.740) overall record during that time.
+Cunningham's first 18 years have resulted in some of the finest seasons in school history, and he has posted a 249-63-31 (.771) overall record during that time.

-Five times Cunningham has led the Generals to the NCAA Tournament and three times he has guided W&L to an ODAC title.
+Six times Cunningham has led the Generals to the NCAA Tournament and four times he has guided W&L to an ODAC title.

 Cunningham's 2006 squad set new program standards in going 19-1-3 overall.
 The Generals advanced to the NCAA "Elite Eight" and were ranked 10th in the final NSCAA Division III Poll.
 W&L also led all of collegiate women's soccer with a miniscule 0.127 goals-against average.
 Following the season, Cunningham was named ODAC Coach of the Year and NSCAA Division III South Region Coach of the Year.